catchorg/Catch2/docs/command-line.md

 <pre>-D, --min-duration &lt;value></pre>

+> `--min-duration` was [introduced](https://github.com/catchorg/Catch2/pull/1910) in Catch X.Y.Z

 When set, Catch will report the duration of each test case that took more than &lt;value> seconds, in milliseconds.
+This option is overriden by both `-d yes` and `-d no`, so that either all durations are reported, or none are.

 <a id="input-file"></a>
 ## Load test names to run from a file